 Tewkesbury itself is an amazingly beautiful, history soaked river town.
 Tewkesbury Abbey is almost 900 years old and still has its Norman built tower.
-The Abbey is a fascinating site to visit, much of its structure is the original 12th century building.
-The Abbey is not only a great day out, it holds many concerts throughout the year and has an annual Musica Deo Sacra festival.
+The Abbey is a fascinating site to visit, much of its structure is the original 12th-century building.
+The Abbey is not only a great day out, but it also holds many concerts throughout the year and has an annual Musica Deo Sacra festival.
 There is also the yearly Medieval fair and Food and Drink Festival.o.
 Both are exceptionally well known and highly anticipated.
 Although these events are so well known you do not have to wait a year for excitement!
 There is a monthly farmers market to explore and many other dates to look forward to throughout the year, from vintage fairs to sporting events there is something for everyone to enjoy.
 With its three museums, theatre, nature trail and ferry rides being just a small selection of Tewkesbury attractions.

 The Cross Keys Inn is situated just outside of the site.
 With its real ale, coffee and a beer garden it is a truly traditional pub and a great place to socialise and get to know people.
 In Tewkesbury centre, a five-minute drive away, you can find a vast selection of tea rooms, cafés, pubs and restaurants.
 The only downside is choosing exactly where you want to go!
 The rivers Avon and Severn and the many lakes in the area provides many great places to fish.
-There are many established cycling routes that take you through the town and countryside and walking trails that range from challenging hikes to gentle strolls.
-Or you could simply enjoy the tranquility of nature in the recently opened Nature Reserve and see it develop and establish itself as a floodplain and wetland habitat.
+Many established cycling routes take you through the town and countryside and walking trails that range from challenging hikes to gentle strolls.
+Or you could simply enjoy the tranquillity of nature in the recently opened Nature Reserve and see it develop and establish itself as a floodplain and wetland habitat.
 It is already a birdwatchers delight, with rare species such as the Cuckoo settling there.